Why All Manufacturers Build Their MES System — Part 2

 • Overlooking Integration: Ensure new systems work with existing strengths

-• Underestimating Customization Costs: Factor in true cost of off-the-shelf modifications
+• Underestimating Customization Costs: Factor in the true cost of off-the-shelf modifications

 Conclusion